Shajar87/Shajar87/README.md

 I’m Mohd Shajar, a data science enthusiast passionate about transforming data into actionable insights and driving process improvements that contribute to business growth.

-I previously interned as a Data Analyst at Siemens.
-While I may not be an expert, I have hands-on experience in ETL, exploratory data analysis, predictive modeling, and visualization through various projects and internships.
-I am eager to make a meaningful impact through data-driven strategies.
+Having hands-on experience in ETL, exploratory data analysis, predictive modeling, and visualization through various projects and internships, I am eager to make a meaningful impact through data-driven strategies.

 ---